tearust/teaproject/obsidian/_tapps/TEA-Billing.md

 The above txn fee and memory tax are the fees paid by the TApp to use the state machine.
 These two payments go into a collection pool that are paid out at regular intervals to the state maintainers.

-- The unit of billing and frequency of billing are covered more in [[TEA-Billing-Rate-Time]].
+- The unit of billing and frequency of billing are covered more in [TEA-Billing-Rate-Time](TEA-Billing-Rate-Time.md).
 - Developers can learn about the differences between WASM and native functions in [[TEA-Billing-WASM-Native]].